alexVera99/scav_video_lab2/README.md

 # Known issues
 This is a list of known issues:
-* In exercise 3, if we convert bbb.mp4 with dimensions 640x360 to `target width = 200` and `target height = -1`,
-which means automatically computing target height.
-It outputs a video with dimensions 199x112.
-The target height is correct but the target width is not.
+* In exercise 3, it rescales the video with 1 pixel less in the width dimension.
+By looking at the logs of FFMPEG and the given command, everything looks good.